Chakravarthi0/mark-nine/README.md

 # Food Recommendation App

-I struggle with understanding the emojis.
-Do you too?
-If yes, then see this library of emojis with meaning.check out the live app [here](https://food-recommendation-09.netlify.app/)
+Who does not like food?
+You would find some good recommendations for all the cuisine.
+Made using ReactJS with love..check out the live app [here](https://food-recommendation-09.netlify.app/)